tanaypandya1818/DogsVSCats/README.md

 # DogsVSCats
-Dogs vs Cat Classification Model with accuracy of 99.6%.
+Jupyter Notebook of Dogs vs Cat Classification Model with accuracy of 99.6%.